-The association graph represents conceptual associations of a frequently occurring term, selected by the analyst.
-It can be extended by taking specific terms as the center of a new network of associations (e.g. interference_with_nature) in figure 4) In this way "mindmaps" of social organizations can be constructed on the basis of the verbal data.
+The association graph represents conceptual associations of a frequently occurring term selected by the analyst.
+It can be extended by taking specific terms as the center of a new network of associations (e.g. interference\with\nature, genetic\manipulation, medical\research) in figure 4) In this way "mindmaps" of social organizations can be constructed on the basis of the verbal data.

-Fig. 4: Mindmap of the concept problem_future.
-The relations are confirmed at least by 4 text units.
+Fig. 4: Mindmap of the concept problem\future.
+The relations are confirmed by at least 4 text units.
 It shows the most usual associations with it.